jparkerweb/web-augmented-generation/README.md

    - `SEARXNG_FORMAT`: Format for SearXNG results, either 'html' or 'json'
    - `FETCH_TIMEOUT_MS`: Timeout for fetching web content in milliseconds
    - `DISABLE_SSL_VALIDATION`: Set to 'true' to disable SSL certificate validation (use with caution)
+   - `LLM_STREAM_RESPONSE`: Set to 'true' to enable streaming responses, 'false' for single response
    - `LLM_BASE_URL`: Base URL for the LLM API (OpenAI format)
    - `LLM_API_KEY`: API key for the LLM (use 'ollama' for Ollama)
    - `LLM_MODEL`: Model to use with the LLM API